Favrile glass: History

 Tiffany founded his first glassmaking firm in 1892, which he called the Tiffany Glass and Decorating Company.
 The factory, Tiffany Furnaces, was located in Corona, Queens, New York.
 It was managed by English immigrant Arthur J. Nash, who was skilled in glassmaking.
 It was here that Tiffany developed his unique method of glassmaking.

-Tiffany worked to develop this new glass after being strongly influenced by his 1865 trip to Europe.
+Tiffany developed this new glass with inspiration from ancient glass vessels, including Roman glass and Islamic glass, along with the contemporary work of Émile Gallé.
 In London he visited the South Kensington Museum, later renamed the Victoria and Albert Museum, whose extensive collection of Roman and Syrian glass made a deep impression on him.
-These included iridescent glass.
+Some of the ancient glass items had iridescent surfaces due to corrosion from being buried in soil.
 He also admired the coloration of medieval glass and believed that he could improve on the quality of contemporary glass.

 After much experimentation and development, he received the patent for Favrile glass in 1894.
 He made the first Favrile objects in 1896.
 At the 1900 Paris Exposition, Tiffany's Favrile glass won the grand prize in the exposition.